 Cinemas in East Devon

 When you have young kids, soft play is a life saver on a wet day.
-Soft play places can open from 17 May 2021.
-Check with individual cinemas for opening and screening times.
+Check with individual centres for opening times and whether booking is necessary.

-- Bear Feet in Exeter and Newton Abbot
+- Bear Feet in Exeter and Newton Abbot, South Devon

 - Jump in Plymouth

 - Miners Adventure Play at Morwellham Quay, Tavistock, West Devon